AR brings the in-store experience online

 The PICTOFiT AR engine transforms your personal computer or smartphone into a virtual fitting room.
 It enables a customer to experience the product on their personal avatar, created by the user himself, within minutes.

 Ultraprecise measurements show how the clothes fit on the avatar.
-This precision allows users to experience specific product aspects, like stretch, stiffness, flow, firmness, or adherence, in all details.
+This precision allows users to experience specific product aspects, like stretch, stiffness, flow, firmness, or adherence, in detail.
 Online shoppers can virtually try on different sizes and check out how they fit.

 Convert 2D pictures into smart 3D objects with artificial intelligence